Home / Coffee Knowledge / Olympia Express Maximatic – a difficult dual-circuit test

 The Olympia Express Maximatic

-What we really like is that the brewing boiler can also be opened from the top.
-This theoretically allows direct access and also makes descaling easier.
-We advise against doing this yourself with traditional dual-circuit machines, as residue can remain in the boiler and clog the valves.
-This is less of a problem with the Olympia Express Maximatic (but be careful, never open it when it's hot).
+What we really like: the brew group can also be opened from above.
+This theoretically allows direct access and easier descaling.
+With classic heat exchangers, we advise against doing this yourself, as residues can remain in the boiler and clog the valves.
+With the Olympia Express Maximatic, this is less of a problem (but beware, never open when hot).

-Function of the Olympia Express Maximatic – reduced to the essentials
+Functionality of the Olympia Express Maximatic – reduced to the essentials

 The drip tray of the Olympia Express Maximatic is very small.